gpm22/ossu-projects/Mathematics for Computer Science/Unit 1 - Proofs/in-class problems week 1 - wed.md

 if (a+b) >= 2sqrt(ab) and a, b > 0, so (a+b)² MUST be >= (2sqrt(ab))² = 4ab;

+The problem indeed is that it is in the reverse order;

 ## Problem 5

 1. The reasoning cannot be applied to Monday, so the test should not have been a surprise;